mizrael/angularjs2-typescript/readme.md

 # Introduction
 This repo will serve as a template for a basic AngularJS 2 project written in Typescript.
+Gulp is configured to watch the .ts files and transpile them if a change occurs.
+At the end of the first build, a simple webserver is created, pointing ad the /www/ folder.

 # Prerequisites
 * execute the following commands:
 ```